stand-art/jaxn/Specification.md

 * `\uXXXX` with UTF-16 surrogates **MUST** be handled before concatenation.
 * `\u{X...}` **MUST NOT** encode surrogates.
 * Concatenations can mix single- and double-quoted strings.
+* Concatenation is a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.
+It happens before the final string is passed on from the parser.

 ## Unquoted Object Keys